 You can always change the excerpt length in a WordPress theme, but that doesn’t fix the problem entirely.

 One solution is to write a custom excerpt in the content editor before publication.
 Another solution is to write short, catchy introductions that will most likely make the user interested and can easily work as excerpts.

 2. Hidden Content

 Some users prefer to read everything on one page rather than having to go to a different page to read the entire article.
-These users will be unhappy with excerpts, but you can’t keep everyone happy.
+This is useful if you have short blog posts that don’t contain many images.